Compiling and Optimizing a Model with TVMC¶

 compile --help for more information.

-can be directly loaded by your application and run via the TVM runtime APIs.
+This module can be directly loaded by your application, and the model can be run via the TVM runtime APIs.

 Specifying the correct target (option